UrBaNo24/megamenu/README.md

 # Megamenu
-Megamenu para tiendas con una gran cantidad de stock en diferentes productos desarrollado en HTML, CSS y Javascript
+Megamenu for stores with a large amount of stock in different products developed in HTML, CSS, and Javascript.